Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Conclusions

-We aimed to investigate the effect of scalaron on the rotation curves of galaxies.
-For this, by considering a star as a test particle in a static spherically symmetric spacetime we have derived the rotation velocity equation of the particle with a contribution from the scalaron field in the Einstein frame and generated rotation curves of 37 samples of galaxies.
+Then we aimed to investigate the effect of scalaron on the rotation curves of galaxies.
+For this, by considering a star as a test particle in a static spherically symmetric spacetime we have derived the rotation velocity equation \eqref{eq66} of the particle moving around the galactic center in Einstein frame.
+This equation demonstrates the influence of both effective Newtonian gravity and the chameleon force $F_{\phi}$ on the motion of the particle.
+The effective Newtonian gravity term in equation \eqref{eq66} arises according to equations \eqref{eq48} and \eqref{eq59}.
+Contribution of $F_{\phi}$ in the second term emerges from the variation of the chameleon field $\phi$ with radial distance $r$, as described by equation \eqref{eq48} and \eqref{eq65}.
+To illustrate the galactic dynamics resulting from the combined effects of these forces, we have generated rotation curves for 37 galaxies using equation \eqref{eq66} to determine the rotational velocity of particles in stable circular orbits.
+To test the model we fit equation \eqref{eq66} with observational rotation curve data extracted from Ref.~\cite{2016_Lelli}.
+In all cases we observe a remarkable match between the model and the observations.
 Total mass $M_0$ and the core radius $r_c$ are determined for each galaxy from the fitting of predicted rotation curves to observed data of the sample galaxies by employing the $\chi^2$ minimization technique.
 The $\chi^2_{red}$ values are displayed in respective tables against each galaxy.
 It is seen that the $\chi^2_{red}$ values are not equivalent or close to $1$ relative to all the galaxies.
-In case of galaxies NGC2366, NGC2903, NGC7793, UGC4325, NGC3877 and NGC5585, its value is quite larger than $1$.
+In case of galaxies NGC 2366, NGC 2903, NGC 7793, UGC 4325, NGC 3877 and NGC 5585, its value is quite larger than $1$.
 Still, we can almost fit the curves successfully where the predicted curves exhibit a nice and good agreement with the observed curves as shown in respective figures.
 Moreover, in order to comprehend the extent of the impact of scalaron, we have depicted velocity difference curves of $6$ galaxies two each from the LSB, HSB and dwarf with respect to radial distance $r$ for similar values of model parameters $\alpha$, $\beta$ and of $M_0$ and $r_c$ estimated by the best-fitted curves of respective galaxies.
+Significantly, this plot does not suggest a notable influence of the scalaron on galactic dynamics.
+It is due to the screening characteristic of the chameleon mechanism for which in high matter density regions such as around massive objects like galaxies, the chameleon field becomes effectively screened resulting in a small acceleration of the field.
+For this, its influence is reduced on the motion of a particle around the center of a galaxy.